-he public health consequences of cold and heat extremes are substantial.
+The public health consequences of cold and heat temperature extremes are substantial.
 Although adults can actively seek help, children cannot; they depend on the adults in their lives to get them the assistance they need.
-If a disaster occurs during a time when there are already extreme temperatures, children will be much more severely affected.
+If a disaster or emergency occurs during at a time when there are already extreme temperatures, children will be much more severely affected.
 The first step in supporting children in a disaster is to ensure that their basic needs are met (the most basic of which is physical safety [supervision and shelter] along with safe food and drinking water).
+Pediatricians can:

 Heat and cold stress are environmental hazards.
 Because of their unique physiology, children are more susceptible to temperature extremes and their health effects.
 Children are less able to regulate their body temperature compared with adults.
 As a result, children are more likely to develop significant health effects when they are exposed to environmental temperature extremes.
-These extremes result from natural or manmade causes.
-Natural causes include heat waves, unseasonably cold weather, and winter storms.
-Manmade events can result from inadequate home heating or cooling, extended exposure to temperature extremes without proper gear, and overheated indoor environments, such as automobiles.
+These temperature extremes can result from natural or manmade causes.
+Natural causes include heat waves, unseasonably cold weather, wildfires, and winter storms.
+Manmade events can result from inadequate home heating or cooling, extended exposure to temperature extremes without proper gear, and overheated environments, including automobiles.

-The following steps can help to prevent cold extremes and their consequences:
+The following steps can help protect children to prevent cold extremes and their consequences:

 - Find alternate shelter if the home or residence has lost its heat.

 - Use safe indoor heating sources.
 Ensure that all stoves and fireplaces are adequately vented, do not use charcoal indoors, and do not use gasoline or diesel generators indoors or outside near an open window or vent that could bring in fumes.
 Access Prevent Carbon Monoxide (CO) Poisoning and Winter Weather: Indoor Safety for more tips on safe indoor heating.